JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 The Urantia Papers tell us about the origin of life on this planet.
 Then follows the story of prehuman life and the appearance of Andon and Fonta, the first human beings.
 The arrival of the six colored races is depicted.

-Humanity is carried down through the ages-- through the planetary rebellion, the Adamic default, on down to the times of Jesus' bestowal in the flesh.
+Humanity is carried down through the ages— through the planetary rebellion, the Adamic default, on down to the times of Jesus' bestowal in the flesh.

 There is an elaborate and profound doctrine of man presented in _The Urantia Book_.
-Man created in the image of God, endowed with a provisional free will, indwelt by a fragment of God, by faith fellow -shipped as a son of God in the brotherhood--kingdom of heaven.
+Man created in the image of God, endowed with a provisional free will, indwelt by a fragment of God, by faith fellow -shipped as a son of God in the brotherhood—kingdom of heaven.

 Human personality is a divine gift.
 Survival is a gift of grace which man secures by faith.
 Never in all the world' s history has there been presented such a complete account of man' s origin, history, and destiny.